mattermost/docs/source/upgrade/important-upgrade-notes.rst

    - Mattermost plugins built with Go versions 1.22.0 and 1.22.1 do not work.
 Plugin developers should use go 1.22.2 or newer instead.
    - Keybase has stopped serving our Ubuntu repository signing key.
 If you were using it, update your installation scripts to retrieve the key as mentioned in our docs: https://docs.mattermost.com/install/install-ubuntu.html.
    - Mattermost v10.0 is planned for September, 2024.
 See a list of planned breaking changes for this release `in the changelog <https://docs.mattermost.com/about/mattermost-v10-changelog.html>`__.
    - Docker Content Trust (DCT) for signing Docker image artifacts will be replaced by Sigstore Cosign in our upcoming release, v10.2 (November, 2024).
-If you rely on artifact verification using DCT, please transition to using Cosign.
+If you rely on artifact verification using DCT, please `transition to using Cosign <https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-install-cosign/>`_.

 +----------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | If you’re upgrading from a version earlier than... | Then...                                                                                                                                                          |